aurelia/aurelia/docs/user-docs/templates/value-converters.md

 Create custom value converters that allow you to format how your data is displayed and retrieved in your views.

 Like everything else in Aurelia, a value converter is a class.
-A value converter that doesn't actually do anything might look like this.
+A value converter that doesn't do anything might look like this.
 Nothing about this example is Aurelia-specific and is valid in Javascript.

 ```typescript
 export class ThingValueConverter {